 4 steps to effective pillar content

-Now that you know the benefits behind a pillar content strategy, it’s time to get to work.
+Now that you know the benefits of a pillar content strategy, it’s time to get to work.
 A successful strategy rests on these four activities.

 1. Selecting a topic